GRAND TOURS

 International Flights

-Accommodation on twin sharing basis with Break-fast inclusive of all presently applicable taxes.
+Accommodation on twin sharing basis with Breakfast inclusive of all presently applicable taxes.

-AC Tempo for all transfer/sightseeing & long run as per itinerary including fuel charges night hault, driver’s allowance, interstate taxes and toll/parking.
+AC Tempo for all transfer / sightseeing & long run as per itinerary including fuel charges night hault, driver’s allowance, interstate taxes and toll/parking.

-2 Bottles of water per day
+2 bottles of water per day

 English speaking guides in Delhi & Agra.

-Meeting and assistance at Airport.
+Meeting and assistance at Airports

 COSTS EXCLUDE